vuntz/obs-service-git_tarballs/README.rst

 ================================================
- OBS service for downloading openstack tarballs
+ OBS service for downloading git tarballs
 ================================================

 This is an `Open Build Service`_ source service.